 What to do if you witness or are subject to unacceptable behavior

-Please contact a us at firstname.lastname@example.org to describe the occurrence and it’s participants.
+Please contact us at firstname.lastname@example.org to describe the occurrence and its participants.

 Consequences of unacceptable behavior

 Those found to be engaging in unacceptable behavior will be asked to stop immediately, and are expected to comply.
-Depending on the severity of the behavior, and the need to protect participants’ safety, those who violate this policy may be expelled from the community.
+Depending on the severity of the behavior, the need to protect participants’ safety, and prevent business interference, those who violate this policy may be expelled from all Groundhogg communities.
+This includes but is not limited to the following online properties:

 Attribution and license